Asynchronous WSGI¶

 Asynchronous Iterable¶

-An asynchronous iterable is an iterable over a combination of bytes
+An asynchronous iterable is an iterable over a combination of bytes and/or

-awaitable objects which result in bytes
+awaitable objects which result in bytes.

 For example this could be an asynchronous iterable: